-As you will observe from the chart to the left, both support and resistance lines are falling.
-In addition, they are converging toward each other.
-You will also notice that as the stock moves further into the wedge, the range of movement between support and resistance is constantly reduced.
+In above chart we see both support and resistance lines converging toward each other.
+You will also notice that as the price action moves further into the wedge, the range of price movement between support and resistance is constantly reduced.

-When we have a falling wedge chart pattern, the falls of the share price when bouncing of the upper trend line will offer better option trading opportunities for a while, but the rises will become un-tradable much quicker because the overall momentum of the price action is downwards.
+When we have a falling wedge chart pattern, the falls of the share price when bouncing off the upper trend line will offer better option trading opportunities for a while because they are in harmony with the overall trend, while the upward price action will see increasingly less probability of success because the overall momentum of the price action is still downwards.

 Trading in the opposite direction, indicated by the green dots, will usually have a reduced level of volume.
 This is primarily due to the well known fact that a falling share price will have less volume on the pull backs and more on the runs.

 It has been put this way: "A wedge has a habit of breaking out towards the steeper side".
-When examining this statement it is apparent that the steeper side for a falling wedge chart pattern is the upper side, or resistance line.
+When examining this statement it is apparent that the "steeper side" for a falling wedge chart pattern is the upper side, or resistance line.
 In our first image above, the price action did exactly that - it broke out to the upside.

 When a valid breakout occurs you will see an increase in volume and this provides reassurance that it stands a chance of continuing in the short term.
-This brings us to the behaviour of the wedge pattern when it does decide to break out.
+This brings us to the behavior of the wedge pattern when it does decide to break out.
 A wedge does have the tendency of re-testing the line it has just breached prior to going for a run.

 If you're trading the re-test, make sure that this trough is also higher than the final trough before the breach, so that you now have a higher low and a higher high.
 This is your first sign of the new trend and is illustrated in the image below.

-Is it possible to calculate a price target once a breakout from the wedge has occurred?
+Is it possible to calculate a price profit target once a breakout from the wedge has occurred?
 Yes, it is possible and it is as simple as calculating the distance between the first opposite touch within the wedge and the opposite trend line.
 Once calculated, you simply place it on the breakout point, as illustrated in the image below.

 Looking at the illustration, we can see that the breakout almost made the target.
 Another thing to note, is that this target can become another point of resistance and force the price action back down if the move was too weak.

 It needs to be understood that measuring the potential price target is just that - the "potential" and is not absolute.

 As with the falling wedge, it is just as possible to calculate the potential price target following a breakout - and like any wedge, it may re-test the breached line prior to continuing the reversal.

 In our sample chart above, we can see that the price action broke out across the steeper line.
 With this knowledge, we can closely follow a stock once it has move into a wedge pattern and is being squeezed together.
 We just wait for the breach and jump on board for the winning side.